TheBrokenPipe/sourcelib/RepoNoVPN.md

 ## Cloning Your Repo
 - Open a command prompt or terminal.
-- Change to the appropiate directory.
+- Change to the appropriate directory.
   - `~/csse3010` for WSL/Linux/macOS if you are following the official guide.
   - `%userprofile%\Documents\csse3010` for Windows if you are following my unofficial guide.
 - Run `git clone git@csse3010-gitea.zones.eait.uq.edu.au:XXXXXXXX/repo.git`.